 By accepting an ERC grant, the Principal Investigator commits himself/herself to taking all appropriate steps towards the effective execution of the project.
-Also he/she is in charge of the scientific reporting (midterm, month 30, and at the end of the project, month 60) and must contribute effectively to the financial management reporting conducted by the host institution (four times, months 18, 36, 54 and 60).
-In the near future, the financial reporting will be done online via the Participant Portal.
+Also he or she is in charge of the scientific reporting (midterm, month 30, and at the end of the project, month 60) and must contribute effectively to the financial management reporting conducted by the host institution (four times, months 18, 36, 54 and 60).
+The financial reporting is done online via the EU Funding & Tenders Portal.

-Yes, the grant can cover the salary of the Principal Investigator.
+Yes, the grant can cover the salary of the Principal Investigator (PI).

-Note: Only personnel costs related to actual hours worked by a person directly carrying out work under the project can be reimbursed.
-Thus, if the PI requests a full salary, he/she must consequently spend 100% of the total working time on the ERC project.
+- Note: Only personnel costs related to actual hours worked by a person directly carrying out work under the project can be reimbursed.
+Thus, if the PI requests a full salary, he or she must consequently spend 100% of the total working time on the ERC project.
 If that is not the case (e.g., if a PI also has teaching obligations), the PI cannot request a full salary.

 Yes, this is possible.
 However, as a reduced working time might have an impact on the project's outcome, the ERC Executive Agency will consult its scientific department and the evaluation panel might then have to reevaluate the project proposal on scientific grounds.
 If the reviewers find that the scientific work of the project cannot be carried out as foreseen with less time commitment of the Principal Investigator, the request will not be accepted.
 In any case, a change will often lead to an amendment to the Grant Agreement.